QubesOS/qubes-doc/managing-os/templates/archlinux.md

           Key fingerprint = D85E E12F 9678 51CC F433  515A 2043 E7AC C183 3B9C
     uid                          Olivier MEDOC (Qubes-OS signing key) <o_medoc@yahoo.fr>

-The key is not installed when you install (signed) template package.
-You can however choose to trust it by registering it into pacman:
+The update repository is disabled when you install (signed) template package.
+You can however choose to trust it by registering it into pacman.

+Enable the repository by running the following command:

+    # mv /etc/pacman.d/99-qubes-repository-3.2.disabled /etc/pacman.d/99-qubes-repository-3.2.conf

+Then you need to install and sign the public GPG key of the package maintainer:

     # pacman-key --recv-key 2043E7ACC1833B9C
     # pacman-key --finger 2043E7ACC1833B9C